As I was sitting here one evening with a cold, delicious glass of my beloved Prosecco and a bowl of juicy organic strawberries, it occurred to me…

 Saving Dinner needs to do a guide to food and wine pairings!

 Because, let me tell you, when you are a lover of wine and food, knowing which foods to pair with which wines will take your wine escapades to a whole new level.
 The right wine will enhance the flavor of the food, and the right, delicious food will elevate the wine.
-By the way, it does go a bit farther than red wine with red meat, white wine with everything else.
+By the way, it does go a bit farther than red wine with red meat, and white wine with everything else.
 Just in case you were wondering 😉

 So, the following photos that our lovely team has put together should help you ensure you always have the right wine for the occasion.